moiseshiraldo/gomodel/migration/README.md

 # Managing changes

-When your project contains a considerable number of models that change over time, it's probably a good idea to keep track of the changes in the database schema along with those in the code.
+When your project contains a considerable number of models that change over time, it's probably a good idea to keep track of the database schema changes along with the code ones.

 ## Migration files

 GoModel will read and write the schema changes to the directory specified when you create and register an application:

 ```go
 var app = gomodel.NewApp("main", "/home/dev/project/main/migrations", User.Model)
 ```

 If you specify a relative path, the full one will be constructed from `$GOPATH/src`.
 Each application must have a unique migrations path, that only contains JSON files following the naming convention `{number}_{name}.json`, where `number` is a four digit number representing the order of the node in the graph of changes and `name` can be any arbitrary name (e.g. `0001_initial.json`).

-You can create a new empty migration using the [Make](https://godoc.org/github.com/moiseshiraldo/gomodel/migration#Make) function:
+You can create a new empty migration using the [Make](https://godoc.org/github.com/moiseshiraldo/gomodel/migration#Make)
+function:

 ```go
 _, err := migration.Make("main", migration.MakeOptions{Empty: true})